 - Navigate to the organization you are onboarding.

 - Go to the Configurations list view and filter it to display only the printers.

 - Sign in to the print server Print Management console with the AD Admin credentials.

-- Compare the two systems to check that all printers have been entered in IT Glue, both network and USB devices.
+- Compare the two systems to check that each printer is entered in IT Glue, including network and USB devices.

 - From IT Glue, edit each printer to include the following: